-For breath-taking views of the Frenchman River Valley with a smaller time commitment, this trail is for you.
+2 km loop elevation gain: 145 m; 1-2 hours Trailhead: 13U 0306224E 5453181N • Branches from Eagle Butte Trail For breath-taking views of the Frenchman River Valley with a smaller time commitment, this trail is for you.
 Well-graded with short, steep sections and switch-backs, it is challenging but worth the effort.
 Enjoy the interpretive panels along the way.
-Trailhead: 13U 0306224E 5453181N • Branches from Eagle Butte Trail Special Note: This trail becomes quite muddy after rain, allow time for trail to dry before using.
+Special Note: This trail becomes quite muddy after rain, allow time for trail to dry before using.
 TWO TREES TRAIL

-4 km loop; 1-2 hours Trailhead: 13U 0304118E 5451015N • Two Trees Day Use Area Only have a short amount of time?
+4 km loop; elevation gain: 140 m; 1-2 hours Trailhead: 13U 0304118E 5451015N • Two Trees Day Use Area Only have a short amount of time?
 Take this trail for an introduction to prairie grasslands.
 Seek out cultural features at your feet while keeping an eye skyward for songbirds such as Sprague's pipits.
 A viewing scope at the end beckons faraway looks beyond the trail.
 Scan the horizon for a view of the Three Sisters buttes.
 RIVERWALK TRAIL

-3 km loop; 1 hour Trailhead: 13U 0304133E 5450985N • Two Trees Day Use Area Examine riparian plant life, discover hidden deer and observe birds utilizing the steep riverbank cliffs as you follow this mowed, grassy trail.
+3 km loop; elevation gain: 48 m; 1 hour Trailhead: 13U 0304133E 5450985N • Two Trees Day Use Area Examine riparian plant life, discover hidden deer and observe birds utilizing the steep riverbank cliffs as you follow this mowed, grassy trail.
 The Frenchman River, formed by runoff of glacial melt waters, is the lifeblood to this ecosystem and plays an important role for the survival and navigation of people and animals alike.
+THREE SISTERS TRAIL

-8 km Return; 2-3 hours Trailhead: 13U 0309599E 5443673N • Access from Rosefield Grid An old vehicle trail leads through open grasslands to the Saskatchewan Natural History monument that marks the establishment of the first Black-tailed Prairie Dog sanctuary in Canada.
+4 km one-way; elevation gain: 68 m; 2-3 hours Trailhead: 13U 0309599E 5443673N • Access from Rosefield Grid An old vehicle trail leads through open grasslands to the Saskatchewan Natural History monument that marks the establishment of the first Black-tailed Prairie Dog sanctuary in Canada.
 The colony still exists and surrounds the monument.
 Enjoy a river valley view prior to visiting the monument.

-750 m loop; 20 minutes Trailhead: 13U 0313283E 5453217N • Ecotour pull-off #2 Listen to the rare Black-tailed Prairie Dogs bark at your approach as you stroll across the Top Dogtown on this hard surfaced, level trail.
+750 m loop; elevation gain: 7m; 20 minutes Trailhead: 13U 0313283E 5453217N • Ecotour pull-off #2 Listen to the rare Black-tailed Prairie Dogs bark at your approach as you stroll across the Top Dogtown on this hard surfaced, level trail.
 Take advantage of the viewing scope to see deer or antelope crossing Laouenen Coulee, or look for blooming wildflowers at your feet along the ridge.
 Special Note: It was the Black-tailed Prairie Dog that inspired the creation of a 'prairie' national park.
-BROKEN HILLS TRAIL •
+BROKEN HILLS TRAIL • 📥

-11 km loop; 4-5 hours Trailhead: 13U 316245E 5447266N • Park at Belza Day Use Area.
-Travel west back towards the entrance to trailhead.
-One of the few locations to gain an uninterrupted, 360° view of grasslands.
+11 km loop; elevation gain: 326 m; 4-5 hours Trailhead: 13U 0316205E 5447253N • Park at Belza Day Use Area.
+Travel west back towards entrance to cross road to trailhead One of the few locations to gain an uninterrupted, 360° view of grasslands.
 Then, rough, challenging topography is your gateway to a rewarding overlook of the Frenchman Valley.
 The nearby river follows you to your return.
 Special Note: Enjoy this trail horseback with its proximity to the equestrian camping facilities.
 BEARPAW SEA TRAIL •

 Trailhead: 13U 0306941E 5452899N • Branches from 70 Mile Butte Trail 13U 0313111E 5452031N • Ecotour pull-off #3 From tabletops to valley bottoms, this trail explores the wide variety of habitats found within the park.
 You'll encounter a Prairie Dogtown, coulees sheltering deer and open country filled with Special Note: This trail travels near a snake hibernaculum area that may have access restrictions or warnings.
 Exercise extra caution during April-May and September-October.
 Snakes can be encountered anytime.
-Plan within your group to leave a vehicle at the opposite end to avoid a return hike.
+Protective gaiters available for loan from the visitor centres.
+Plan a vehicle shuttle at opposite end to avoid return hike.
 TIMBERGULCH TRAIL •